VFPX/Win32API/samples/sample_038.md

 # Reading and setting explicit Application User Model ID for the current process (Win7)

 ## Before you begin:
-Application User Model IDs (<a href="http://msdn.microsoft.com/en-us/library/dd378459(v=vs.85).aspx">AppUserModelIDs</a>) are used extensively by the <a href="http://windows.microsoft.com/en-CA/windows7/products/features/windows-taskbar">taskbar in Windows 7</a> and later systems to associate processes, files, and windows with a particular application.[AppUserModelIDs](sample_000.md)
+Application User Model IDs ([AppUserModelIDs](http://msdn.microsoft.com/en-us/library/dd378459(v=vs.85).aspx)) are used extensively by the [taskbar in Windows 7](http://windows.microsoft.com/en-CA/windows7/products/features/windows-taskbar) and later systems to associate processes, files, and windows with a particular application.

 ![](../images/jumplistvfp.png)